Induced replication and the assessment of models: Matched-pair and two-group examples

 \begin{structure} The second co-sufficiency structure parallels Structure \ref{structureSuff1}, except that the sufficient statistic depends on the interest parameter $\psi$, as in Example \ref{exIntro}. \end{structure}

 The two co-sufficiency structures contain all the residual information having eliminated the nuisance parameters through conditioning.
 At least superficially, Structures \ref{structureSuff1} and \ref{structureSuff2} would appear the most appropriate for joint inference on the model and the corresponding parameters.
-In view of \eqref{eqEquiv}, however, there is also interest in transformation-based structures.
+In view of \eqref{eqEquiv}, however, there is also interest in transformation-based structures, which can be viewed as exploiting a version of ancillarity.
+In an idealised parametric analysis, an ancillary statistic can be calibrated against its marginal distribution for assessment of the model.
+The appropriate analogue in highly parametrised settings is ancillarity for the nuisance parameters, in the sense that, from observation of ancillary random variables alone, the nuisance parameters cannot be estimated.
+Many versions of approximate ancillarity exist for conditional inference on a parameter of interest; this generalised version for model assessment seems new.

 \begin{structure} The joint density function $f(y_{1}, y_0; \gamma_j, \psi)$ of $(Y_{j1}, Y_{j0})$ is such that there is a transformation $t$, not depending on $\psi$, such that $Z_j:=t(Y_{j1},Y_{j0})$ has a distribution function $F_Z(z;\psi)$ that is continuous and bijective in $z$ for any fixed $\psi$, injective in $\psi$ for any fixed $z$, and functionally independent of the nuisance parameter $\gamma_j$. \end{structure}